• Skip to primary navigation

 image for recipe instruction

-• Separate the egg whites from the egg yolks and place the whites in a large bowl.
-Add the cream of tartar and beat the egg whites with electric beaters until they're frothy.
+• Separate the egg whites from the yolks, and place the whites in a large bowl.
+Add the cream of tartar, then beat the egg whites with an electric mixer until they're frothy.
 Slowly add the sugar, a few tablespoons at a time, and continue to beat until the egg whites form stiff peaks, about 4 minutes in total.

 6 large eggs, ½ cup granulated sugar, ¼ teaspoon cream of tartar